Calibration of a Gold-Coated Quartz Crystal

-The purpose of this Application Note is to show the reader a simple experiment where we reduce Cu2+ onto an Au electrode and then oxidize Cu back off.
-We will then use the result to calculate a calibration factor for the crystal.
-Conversely, we will show you how to calculate the molar mass of the species deposited using a calibration factor.
+The purpose of this Application Note is to demonstrate a simple experiment to reduce Cu2+ onto a gold electrode and then oxidize Cu back off.
+We then use the result to calculate a calibration factor for the crystal.
+Conversely, we show you how to calculate the molar mass of the species deposited using a calibration factor.

-Each crystal has a theoretical calibration factor, however, under typical experimental conditions, these calibration factors will vary slightly.
-We will use Cu2+ to calculate a calibration factor which could then be used in subsequent experiments on the same crystal.
+Each crystal has a theoretical calibration factor; however, under typical experimental conditions, these calibration factors vary slightly.
+We use Cu2+ to calculate a calibration factor which could then be used in subsequent experiments on the same crystal.

 CuSO4(aq) + 2 e- Cu(s) + SO42-(aq)

 Our goal is to reduce Cu2+ onto a gold electrode, then use the decrease in frequency and the charge passed to calculate a calibration factor.

 A solution of CuSO4 (5–10 mM) in 1 M H2SO4 was prepared and placed into the PTFE cell containing a 10 MHz Au-coated quartz crystal.
 No air/solution interface was present in the cell.
 The crystal’s electroactive area was 0.209 cm2 and the area of overlap was 0.205 cm2.

 The eQCM 10M™ was connected to the cell using the supplied cell cable.
 A Gamry Instruments Reference 600+ potentiostat was connected to the working face of the crystal using a stacking banana plug-to-stacking pin cable.
 Cell setup was completed with a Pt counter electrode and an Ag|AgCl reference electrode.